ms/buildtogether.tech/process/index.md

 :   This is very popular but doesn't actually solve the problem.

 Start working evenings and weekends.
 :   This is also very popular, but is quickly self-defeating.
-As <span
+As
-    x="important"/> explained, the quality of your work goes down when you're tired, so any ground you gain by working until three a.m.  you lose to extra debugging and rewriting.
+    <a section="important"/> explained, the quality of your work goes down when
+    you're tired, so any ground you gain by working until three a.m.  you lose to extra debugging and rewriting.